LCR Team: Stefan Bradl (2012–14)

-At the end of 2011, the team signed German Stefan Bradl, who had just won the Moto2 championship.
+At the end of 2011, the team signed German rider Stefan Bradl, who had just won the Moto2 championship.

 Bradl rode the all-new Honda RC213V, and had a good season, finishing consistently in the top-10.

 His best result was a fourth-place finish at Mugello.
 He won the Rookie of the Year award, finishing eighth in the championship.

 2013 was even better for Bradl, as he was consistently fighting for top five places.

 Bradl took his first premier class pole position at the United States Grand Prix at Laguna Seca.

 He finished second in the race, his first MotoGP podium.
 However a broken ankle sustained in a crash in Malaysia cost him a top five finish in the final championship standings.
 Bradl eventually finished the season in seventh place.

 2 bikes expansion (2015)

 Midway through the 2014 season, it was announced that LCR would expand to a two-bike satellite Honda team in 2015.

 The team's second bike is an open-specification Honda RC213V-RS, "replacing" Gresini Racing, as they will become an Aprilia factory team.

-The team also announced a partnership with foreign exchange trading company CWM FX, and they were represented by British rider Cal Crutchlow on a factory-specification Honda RC213V bike, and Australian rookie Jack Miller, riding the open-specification RC213V-RS.
+The team also announced a partnership with foreign exchange trading company CWM FX represented by British rider Cal Crutchlow on a factory-specification Honda RC213V bike, and Australian rookie Jack Miller, riding the open-specification RC213V-RS.

 After the 2015 Czech Republic Grand Prix, CWM pulled out of the team due to fraud allegations following a police raid in March 2015.

 The sponsorship was run by their long-term sponsor, Givi.
 At Sepang, Crutchlow's bike represented a new livery from Castrol.

 Cal Crutchlow and first MotoGP victory (2016–2017)

 Miller left the team in 2016 to join Estrella Galicia 0,0 Marc VDS, leaving Crutchlow as the sole rider for LCR in 2016.

-Crutchlow started the season poorly, with 4 DNFs and 1 finish outside the points in the first 8 races leaving him outside the top 15 of the standings.
+Crutchlow started the season poorly, with four DNFs and one finish outside the points in the first eight races, leaving him outside the top 15 of the standings.
 He then finished second in the German Grand Prix before taking his first victory in Brno just two races later.

 This was LCR's first ever win in the premier class, and also was the first race win by a British rider in the 500cc/MotoGP class since Barry Sheene at the 1981 Swedish Grand Prix.

 His victory in Brno was also part of MotoGP's record of eight different riders winning in eight successive races, with Crutchlow's Brno victory being the sixth in the streak.

 He then scored another podium in Silverstone before taking another victory at Phillip Island, making him the first Briton ever to win the Australian Grand Prix.

 He ended the year with 141 points, finishing seventh in the championship.

 In 2017, Crutchlow scored one podium finish and was ninth in the riders' world championship.